lrw04/mehlisp/README.md

 Values in mehlisp are the following:

-- Atoms: numbers, nil, and t
+- Atoms: numbers, symbols, vector, lambdas, macros, environment
 - Conses
-- Symbols
-- Lambdas
-- Macros

 The list of special forms is the following:

 - quote
 - set!
 - if
-- simple-lambda
+- lambda
 - error
-- progn

 The list of builtin functions:
 - cons